What is Air Suspension in Cars?

 These are essential in electronic suspension systems to vent and fill airbags.
 For required adjustments, the system commands solenoids to open/close accordingly to adjust the air quantity in every bag.

 The air is collected by the compressor from the environment.
-The dryer uses a moisture absorbent called a desiccant that dries the air before it gets pumped into the airbags through air lines.
-The pressure inside the airbags is managed in accordance with the required riding height.
+The dryer uses a moisture-absorbent called a desiccant that dries the air before it gets pumped into the airbags through air lines.
+The pressure inside the airbags is managed by the required riding height.

 These are air suspension systems with large rubber bellows.
 Such systems offer higher suspension capacity, making them suitable for heavy-load vehicles.